Artananda/Conversation/parts/second.md

 Yeah.
 That doesn't really matter I feel.
 > Yep

-If we believe in his book, than we already know, that we should not hurt someone else, because we might hit ourself.
+If we believe in his book, then we already know, that we should not hurt someone else, because we might hit ourselves.
 > Yeah, that's it.

 Is this also the reason, that I am writing this book?
 That we can help other souls to find their way?